-Prep the bok choy by trimming thick bottom stem to release leaves.
+If using bok choy, prepare it by trimming thick bottom stem to release leaves.
 Slice the biggest leaves in half lengthwise through the stem.
-Trim smaller leaves off the main stalk, and cut flower stalk a couple of inches from the top.
+Trim smaller leaves off the main stalk, and, if you're lucky enough to have flowering bok choy, cut the flower stalk a couple of inches from the top.
 Slice round center stalk in 1/4" sections on a bias.
 Rinse leaves and stalk, keeping them separate.

 In a large pan, pour enough olive oil to coat the bottom and then some.
 Heat over medium heat, and add sausage.
 Break into large chunks with a spatula or wooden spoon and stir occasionally to cook evenly.